MuhammadQasimTanveer/Tailor-Shop-MS/README.md

 # 👔 Tailor Management System

-A modern desktop application designed for tailors to manage customer records, suit orders, and billing efficiently — eliminating the hassle of paper-based work.
+A modern desktop application designed for tailors to manage customer records, suit orders, and billing efficiently by eliminating the hassle of paper-based work.

 ---